Henry Frederick, Prince of Wales

-Henry Frederick, Prince of Wales KG (19 February 1594 – 6 November 1612), was the eldest son and heir apparent of James VI and I, King of England and Scotland; and his wife Anne of Denmark.
+Henry Frederick, Prince of Wales KG (19 February 1594 – 6 November 1612) was the eldest son and heir apparent of King James VI and I and Queen Anne.
 His name derives from his grandfathers: Henry Stuart, Lord Darnley; and Frederick II of Denmark.
-Prince Henry was widely seen as a bright and promising heir to his father's thrones.
-However, at the age of 18, he predeceased his father when he died of typhoid fever.
-His younger brother Charles succeeded him as heir apparent to the English, Irish, and Scottish thrones.
+Prince Henry was widely seen as a bright and promising heir to the English, Irish, and Scottish thrones.
+However, at the age of 18, he predeceased his father, dying of typhoid fever.
+His younger brother, the future Charles I, succeeded him as heir apparent to the thrones.

 Early life

-Henry was born at Stirling Castle, Scotland, and became Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland automatically on his birth.
+Henry was born on 19 February 1594 at Stirling Castle, Scotland, and automatically received the titles Duke of Rothesay, Earl of Carrick, Baron of Renfrew, Lord of the Isles, and Prince and Great Steward of Scotland at birth.
 His nurses included Mistress Primrose and Mistress Bruce.

-Henry's baptism on 30 August 1594 was celebrated with complex theatrical entertainments written by poet William Fowler and a ceremony in a new Chapel Royal at Stirling purpose-built by William Schaw.
-James VI set a tax of £100,000 for the expenses.
-Textiles and costume for the event were bought using Anne's dowry of £100,000 Scots which had been in the safekeeping of various towns.
-In the month before the baptism, there were rumours at the Scottish court that James VI was jealous of Anne of Denmark and thought that the Duke of Lennox might be the father of Prince Henry.
+His baptism, held on 30 August 1594, was celebrated with elaborate theatrical entertainments written by the poet William Fowler and took place in a newly constructed Chapel Royal at Stirling, purpose-built by William Schaw.
+Ambassadors were given portraits of Henry depicting him as "a fine thriving child".
+To cover the expenses, James VI imposed a tax of £100,000.
+Textiles and costumes for the event were purchased using the dowry of £100,000 Scots belonging to Anne, which had been held in trust by various towns.
+In the month leading up to the baptism, rumours circulated at the Scottish court that King James was jealous of Queen Anne and suspected that Ludovic Stewart, Duke of Lennox might be Henry’s biological father.

-His father placed him in the care of John Erskine, Earl of Mar, and his mother Annabell Murray, at Stirling Castle, out of the care of the boy's mother.
-James VI worried that the mother's tendency toward Catholicism might affect the son.
+James placed the prince in the care of John Erskine, Earl of Mar, and his mother Annabell Murray at Stirling Castle, out of the care of Queen Anne.
+James worried that Anne's tendency toward Catholicism might affect Henry.
 The child's removal to Stirling caused enormous tension between Anne and James, and Henry remained there under the care of Mar's family until 1603.
 James VI wrote a note to the Earl of Mar in June 1595 instructing him, in the event of his death, not to deliver Henry to Anne of Denmark or the Parliament of Scotland until he was 18 and gave the order himself.